Signify-epfl/signify-app/README.md

 The design and user interface mockups for **Signify** are available on Figma.
 This includes wireframes, high-fidelity screens, and prototypes that showcase the overall user experience and visual flow of the app.
 You can view the Figma project here: [Signify Figma Project](https://www.figma.com/files/team/1415806088953386120/project/284550251/Signify-Team?fuid=1415806084792420415)
+For the first milestone we provide also the following file with the figma wireframe and mockup: [Signify Figma M1](https://www.figma.com/design/hJsdCTG31DOo51A86W5NNC/Signify-App-M1?node-id=0-1&t=l3DbUOdq31qw9t4P-1)

 ## Contributing